-The souks are a traditional Arabic bazaar with rows of stalls of colorful clothes, textiles, leather, antiques, food, spices, and more.
-The most famous is Souk Semmarine.
+A souk is a traditional Arabic bazaar with rows and rows of colorful clothes, textiles, leather, antiques, food, spices, and more.

 Non-muslims are not allowed to enter the mosque.
 The only mosque in Morocco that non-muslims can visit is the Hassan II Mosque in Casablanca.

 When you’re in Morocco, you’ll definitely want to stay in a riad.
-A riad is a tradtional Moroccan home characterized by an interior courtyard that is open to the sky and a central fountain.
+A riad is a traditional Moroccan home with two main features: an interior courtyard that is open to the sky and a central fountain.